omaravilla/ignite-snippets/readme.md

 # Ignition Wolf Landing Page

-This is the source code for Ignition Wolf Landing Page
+This is the source code of Snippets used for pages created by Ignition Wolf.

 ### Prerequisites